skdenton/PorkPress-SSL/README.md

 restored the plugin adjusts aliases and queues certificate issuance so SSL coverage remains in sync with the network.

+When assigning domains to sites via the Domain Aliases screen, the domain picker lists only Porkbun domains that are not already mapped.

 ## Debian 11/Apache example

 On Debian 11 with Apache, WordPress is typically installed under `/var/www/html`